Live Coram Deo – In the presence of God

 A friend and brother in Christ posted a Facebook post where he said, “America is going to hell, and Christians are silent!”
 This was the headline of his post, where he shared a pic of a 13-year-old boy dancing on stage in revealing women's clothes and a grown man with a smartphone taking a picture of the boy on stage.
 In response, I wrote:

-“Many Christians not only support this nonsense with their silence but vote for people that promote this and other erroneous behavior that does not align with the morality that God prefers.
+“Many Christians not only support this nonsense with their silence but also vote for people who promote this and other erroneous behavior that does not align with the morality that God prefers.
 However, many cannot defend their faith because they cannot rightfully divide the Word of Truth.
 Too many of them have a zeal for God without knowledge (Romans 10:2).
 I pray that the Lord would lead them to you, me, and others with ministries that convict rather than appease.
 Pray for my ministry in this effort.
 You and your ministry are in ours, brother.
 God bless…”

 All victim-based crime is wrong; we just had a shooting at a Christian school in Tennessee, whereby three children and three adults were killed.
 This administration in Washington supports the transgender woman who shot them and the transgender community as the victims.
 Really?!
 They’re victims, alright.
 Like the many people who prefer the darkness of this world (John 3:19-20), they are victims of willful and affirmed sin.
 Who do you think they see as their enemy if they support them?
 Who do you think they are coming after next?